What Does DXP Mean for Marketers?

 Also, the reality is that most marketers have too many tools to manage.
 The result is a suite platform where they don’t use half of the tools at their disposal or a group of disconnected tools that are difficult to integrate and result in silos for sharing data as required.
 By understanding the effectiveness of your current DXP technologies, you can potentially consolidate these different pieces of technology and achieve a better ROI.

-So, now you understand why you should care about a DXP, what is it?
+So, now you know why you should care about a DXP, what is it?

 What is a DXP?